1. Blog

 Russet potatoes have several health benefits for dogs.
 They’re a great source of potassium which is an electrolyte dogs need for healthy muscle, nerve, and heart function.

-Additionally, russet potatoes contain substantial amounts of vitamin C — an antioxidant important for reducing inflammation and producing collagen for joint and bone health — and vitamin B6, necessary for healthy blood sugar and hormone regulation in dogs as well as nervous system function.
+Additionally, russet potatoes contain substantial amounts of vitamin C — an antioxidant important for supporting a healthy inflammatory response and producing collagen for joint and bone health — and vitamin B6, necessary for healthy blood sugar and hormone regulation in dogs as well as nervous system function.

 Russet potatoes are also a great source of minerals essential for a healthy dog diet.
 They’re rich in niacin which promotes healthy skin and metabolism as well as proper digestion, and magnesium for strong and healthy bones.
 Russet potatoes are also a great source of iron for healthy blood cells and energy production, thiamine for metabolism health, and dietary fiber which benefits healthy digestion and nervous system function in dogs.